-Since its inauguration in 2001, the Yokohama Triennale has addressed the relationship between Japan and the world, and the individual and society, and reexamined the social role of art from a variety of perspectives, in response to a world in constant flux.
+Since its inauguration in 2001, the Yokohama Triennale has addressed the relationships between Japan and the world, and the individual and society, and reexamined the social role of art from a variety of perspectives, in response to a world in constant flux.

-The first three editions of the Yokohama Triennale (2001, 2005, 2008) were primarily organized and overseen by the Japan Foundation to enhance cultural exchange between Japan and other countries and cultures through contemporary art.
-The City of Yokohama took charge of the triennale beginning with the fourth edition in 2011, and since that time, the Yokohama Museum of Art has served as the main exhibition venue.
-The triennale is currently the leading project in the Creative City Yokohama Measures and is also a national project supported by the Ministry of Cultural Affairs.
+The first three editions (2001, 2005, 2008) were primarily organized and overseen by the Japan Foundation to enhance cultural exchange between Japan and other countries and cultures through contemporary art.
+From the fourth edition (2011), the City of Yokohama has been the primary organizer of the event.

-The Yokohama Triennale and Its Mission
+The Mission of the Yokohama Triennale

-with the world
+To engage with the world

 As a national project, the Yokohama Triennale strives to contribute to international exchange and mutual understanding through its commitment to conveying new principles and values.

-with the community
+To engage with the community

-- Striving for excellence / Nurturing future generations Engaging with the Community /
+- Engaging with the Community

-Celebrating art / Attracting business and tourism
+- Attracting business and tourism

-Yokohama Triennale is organized by City of Yokohama, Yokohama Arts Foundation, Japan Broadcasting Corporation (NHK), The Asahi Shimbun, and Organizing Committee for Yokohama Triennale.
+Yokohama Triennale is organized by the City of Yokohama, Yokohama Arts Foundation, Japan Broadcasting Corporation (NHK), The Asahi Shimbun, and Organizing Committee for Yokohama Triennale.

 |Organizing Committee for Yokohama Triennale|

-|MOMII Katsuto (President, Japan Broadcasting Corporation [NHK]）|
+|INABA Nobuo（President, Japan Broadcasting Corporation [NHK]）|

-|WATANABE Masataka (President and CEO, The Asahi Shimbun）|
+|NAKAMURA Shiro（President and CEO, The Asahi Shimbun）|

 |TSUKA Hiroko（Executive Vice President, The Japan Foundation）|

 |Organizing Committee for Yokohama Triennale Office|